Funding Opportunities in the College

 Each year, the College of Social Sciences offers scholarships to students majoring in one of the College's Departments.
 The College scholarships represent the generosity of many friends and alumni.
 They honor former deans and students in the College of Social Sciences.
 These scholarships are designed to reward academic excellence, as well as to help finance the ever-increasing costs of higher education.
 Selection for these scholarships reflects impressive accomplishments of a college career.

 The College scholarships are awarded in Spring semester.
-Eligibility and application requirements for each scholarship are specified in the scholarship announcements and applications linked below (available soon).
+Eligibility and application requirements for each scholarship are specified in the scholarship announcements linked below.

 - SJSU Alumni Association Dean's Scholarships